sigma-engineering/blog-map-canvas/README.md

 # Future optimizations

 - Batch drawing calls across multiple frames: we could do the drawing in batches to avoid taking longer than a frame at a time.
-- Use a custom binary format for the polygon data: I experimented with msgpack / bson but neither outperformed gzipped truncated floats.
-However, a custom binary format with the exact float precision we need could take us further in shrinking the data down.
+- Use an even more clever binary format that takes advantage of the fact that most numbers are in a limited range.
+This image should happily fit within 16 integer bits of precision, since screens are 2-4k pixels wide, and 16 bits of integer precision is 65k.